Colesberg (House of Assembly of South Africa constituency): History

 Like many constituencies in the rural Cape, the electorate of Colesberg was largely Afrikaans-speaking, but in its first incarnation the seat was more marginal than many of its neighbours.
 This seems to have been in large part due to its first MP, George Albertijn Louw of the South African Party, who successfully defended the seat against the National Party in several close contests, finally losing out to Dutch Reformed minister Hendrik Adriaan Lamprecht in 1929.
-Lamprecht died in 1932, but his party colleague C. W. M. du Toit would hold the seat until its abolition in 1938, and was elected to represent the Transvaal seat of Marico in a by-election soon thereafter.
+Lamprecht died in 1932, but his party colleague Charl Wynand Markelbach du Toit would hold the seat until its abolition in 1938, and was elected to represent the Transvaal seat of Marico in a by-election soon thereafter.

 Colesberg was recreated in 1966, out of part of the De Aar-Colesberg seat, and in this incarnation was a safe seat for the ruling National Party.
 Its first MP, Michiel Jacobus de la Rey Venter, had previously represented the seat of De Aar-Colesberg since 1950, and the by-election to replace him in 1973 was won unopposed by his party colleague R. F. van Heerden, who would go on to represent the De Aar seat after Colesberg's abolition the following year.